The Brain Experiences Perimenopause & Menopause Too

 Menopause Impact: Hormonal changes during menopause also affect the amygdala the part of the brain that processes emotions and stress.
 As oestrogen levels drop, this area can become more sensitive, especially to negative feelings or pressure.
 (Newhouse et al., 2010)

-Fused4Life Response: By delivering calming language in emotionally safe rhythms and tones, Fused4Life helps down regulate the amygdala, reducing emotional flooding.
-This aligns with Polyvagal Theory, which states that cues of safety are key to calming threat systems and restoring emotional balance.
+How Fused4Life Supports: By delivering calming language in emotionally safe rhythms and tones, Fused4Life helps calm amygdala reactivity, reducing emotional flooding.
+This aligns with Polyvagal Theory, which highlights how cues of safety support emotional balance.

 Hippocampus